Cornish Rex Cat Indoor Living Guide

 Vertical Space

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Cornish Rexs have particular requirements based on their small size, minimal shedding level, and genetic predispositions to HCM and luxating patella.
+Cornish Rexs sit in the small-size category, shed at a minimal level, and carry documented risk for HCM and luxating patella — those three factors drive most of the daily-care decisions.

 Window Perches